NOTE: for identification of specific species, there are links

 Parenchyma cells are wood tissue that is typically described as brick shaped or roughly football shaped (but with flat surfaces instead of smooth rounded ones) in form and which are used by the tree to store and distribute carbohydrates (tree food).
 These are sometimes more elongated than is indicated by the descriptions "brick shaped" and "football shaped", but what is more important to keep in mind is that these are MICRO descriptions and are about characteristics that are never visible to the naked eye and often not even with a 10X loupe.
 This article is about parenchyma characteristics that ARE visible with a 10X loupe.

 Parenchyma cells have two fundamental types, axial and ray.
-Axial cells run up and down the length of the tree and ray cells run radially, usually with medullary rays.
-Ray parenchyma is not useful for wood identification with a 10X loupe and thus is of no interest to this discussion.
-All discussion of parenchyma cells in this section is of axial cells.
+Axial cells run up and down the length of the tree and ray cells run radially.
+Rays are very important in wood identification but all discussion of parenchyma cells in this section is of axial cells, not ray cells.

 Axial parenchyma cells are of two fundamental types.
 They can occur in various forms where they are touching pores, in which case they are called paratracheal or they can occur away from pores in which case they are called apotracheal.
 "Tracheal" means tube-like, which is a good description of wood pores and para and apo are Greek prefixes meaning "next to" and "away from", so these names make good sense once you see the derivation.
 The terms apotracheal and paratracheal are used throughout this section, so you will find it helpful to remember them.
 There are a ton of terms that are used to describe various groupings of parenchyma cells and there is overlap among some of the terms.
 That is, a given species might well have 2 or even 3 types of parenchyma cell groupings.
 In such cases there is usually a clearly predominant trait that dictates which term is used as the primary descriptor for the species.
 I have pointed out several such combinations in the illustrations in this section.